- School Visits

 - About Us

-Each student is part of a smaller Ako group of up to 23 students who meet each day for 100 minutes with their learning coach to monitor their progress, develop their personalised inquiry programme and monitor their literacy / numeracy programmes.
-As the school grows these Ako groups will contain mixed year levels, enabling the senior students to guide and role-model for the younger students under the principle of tuakana–teina.
+Each student is part of a smaller Ako group of up to 26 students who meet 4 times a week for 75 minutes.
+Their Ako learning coach monitors their progress, develops their personalised inquiry programme and monitors their learning, achievement and wellbeing.
+Ako groups have learners from years 9-11, enabling the senior students to guide and role-model for the younger students under the principle of tuakana–teina.
 This ‘check and connect’ pastoral care provided during Ako time is a unique and special feature of learning at Rolleston College.